Dranelmek/LaraVue-showcase/README.md

 ## Notes
 I this section I'll keep notes to myself and when the project is done I will adapt the entire readme

+when live shell commands are executed from *\LaraVue-showcase\public so yt-dlp and ffmpeg need to be installed in that folder.

+Ensure that the php installation is configured to allow zip extensions and the max execution time is forgiving (e.g. 300)

 ### Project scope
 This will be a simple CRUD site using Laravel for it's back end and Vue.js for it's frontend with Inertia for vue integration.
 The site will allow users to access the features of [FFDLP](https://github.com/Dranelmek/ffdlp) via their webbrowser.